fmrtl73/pxdocs/content/install-with-other/nomad/upgrade-and-maintain/post-install-uninstall-portworx.md

 ---
 title: Uninstall Portworx using a Nomad job
-linkTitle: Uninstall Portworx using a Nomad job
+linkTitle: Uninstall Portworx
 keywords: Uninstall, Nomad
 description: Learn how to uninstall Portworx using a Nomad job.
-weight: 2
+weight: 5
 series: px-as-a-nomad-job
 series2: px-postinstall-nomad-job
 noicon: true
-hidden: true
 ---

-{{<info>}}
-This document presents the **Nomad** method of uninstalling a Portworx cluster.
-Please refer to the [Uninstall on Kubernetes](/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/uninstall/) page if you are running Portworx on Kubernetes.
-{{</info>}}

 There are two steps to completely uninstall Portworx from Nomad: